The Foundation For Enhancing Communities

 How does The Foundation For Enhancing Communities spend its money?

 The Foundation For Enhancing Communities directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Foundation For Enhancing Communities tax-deductible?